jonas-schievink/compile-fail/README.md

 # Syntax

-In a `compile-fail` test, you need to define at least one "error pattern" that specifies how the error you expect to see should look.
-A pattern is a comment starting with `//~`.
+In a `compile-fail` test, you need to define at least one *error pattern* that specifies how the error you expect to see should look.
+An error pattern is a comment starting with `//~`.
 The pattern has to mention the error message or the error code emitted by rustc.
 The following 2 patterns should match the same errors since `E0308` is the error code for mismatched types:

 ```rust
 let () = 9;     //~ error: mismatched types